 Looking for ways to save on your Portland General Electric bill?
 Cynthia asked and we found answers!
-For more than 125 years, Portland General Electric has been serving 1.8 million people in 52 cities across 4,000 miles… and for many years, there have been opportunities to save money on your Portland General Electric bill.
+For more than 130 years, Portland General Electric has been serving 1.8 million people in 51 cities across 4,000 miles… and for many years, there have been opportunities to save money on your Portland General Electric bill and keep the lights on.
 Did you know about these?!

 Avoid unnecessary fees.